AlgoTradingHub/theplatform-book/source/verbs/search/search.md

 # Diadic ? (search)

-Searches an first occurance of it's right argument in a left one and returns position index as a number or nill if not found
+Searches for the first occurance of it's right argument in the left one.
+Returns position index as a number or null if not found.

 **Syntax:** ```x?y; ?[x;y]```